-The allotment sites, owned by the Parish Council, are located behind the terraced housing on Main St, either side of the school.
-There are twenty-two sites in total, twelve are cultivated and the remaining ten are "allotment gardens".
+The allotment sites, owned by the Parish Council, are located behind the terraced housing on Main Street, either side of the school.
+There are twenty-two plots in total, twelve are cultivated and the remaining ten are "allotment gardens".
 All are in use.

-Public footpaths
+Public Footpaths

-In addition to many local paths, there are three significant regional footpaths passing through the neighbourhood plan area - The Ivanhoe Way, the Leicestershire Round and the National Forest Way.
+In addition to many local paths, there are three significant regional footpaths passing through the neighbourhood Plan area - The Ivanhoe Way, the Leicestershire Round and the National Forest Way.